|Engine code:||XU10 J2C|

 The crankshaft sensor was replaced, regardless of the good signal and later the ECM was replaced all with no positive results.
 The question was if the immobilizer could have reset itself by disconnecting the battery.
 The car was then towed to another garage that uses AECS as supplier of their instruments and has a subscription to the AECS helpdesk, which was called for assistance.

 Using a different scan tool, the crankshaft sensor code was reset.
-Using an Automotive scope ATS5004D, both coils of the DIS ignition and an injection signal were measured.
+Using an Automotive Test Scope ATS5004D, both coils of the DIS ignition and an injection signal were measured.
 The measured signals are shown in figure 1.

 The engine briefly begins to run on 2 cylinders and dies again.
 For the trained eye it is visible that both ignition patterns are not 180 degrees offset.
 The irregular injection is normal during start enrichment.
 For better understanding what is happening, we add the crankshaft sensor signal to the recording.